zextras/tech-doc/source/_includes/_adminpanel/domains-ce.rst

       * **Name**, **Middle Name Initials**, and **Surname** will be used to define the user name.
 We use only Name (John) and Surname (Smith), which result in the JohnSmith **username**.

+        If the name or surname contain non-ASCII characters, an automatic mapping will be enforced: for example, ``ä``, ``à`` will become ``a``.
+When there is no mapping available, message :red:`Auto fill user is disabled` will be displayed: in this case, the username must be filled manually.
+This is the case for example, for letters using diacritics, cedillas or German's ``ß``.

         .. hint:: You can change the automatically generated username at will, for example to match company policies.